mutex1/IDS/README.md

 # Iterative Deepening Search
-An implementation of pathfinding using IDS a.k.a.
-Iterative Deepening Search. <br>
+An implementation of pathfinding using Iterative Deepening Search a.k.a.
+IDS. <br>
 multiple goal maze solving <br>
 <br>
 usage : <br>